Myprotein operator THG strikes deal with Frasers for consumer credit roll-out

 THG also revealed it has clinched a deal to sell its luxury brand Coggles to Frasers.

-Cult Beauty operator THG has announced a tie-up with retail giant Frasers Group, which will see shoppers access new credit options and loyalty rewards across its health and beauty websites.
+Cult Beauty operator THG has announced a tie-up with retail giant Frasers Group, which will see millions of shoppers able to access buy now, pay later and loyalty rewards across its health and beauty websites.

 THG, the online retail group behind brands Lookfantastic and Myprotein, also revealed it has clinched a deal to sell its luxury brand Coggles to Frasers.